 Thank you for signing up for my independent study classes.
-You may take up to six months to complete this course, and may obtain an additional 3 month extension.
+You may take up to six months to complete this course and may obtain an additional 3 month extension.
 DO NOT send in any completed papers unless you have registered for the class!
-If working in a group, put all names on each paper, except the integration paper which must be individually authored.
-See \\ at bottom of page.

 The checklist in the manual is to help you plan your schedule to successfully complete this course.
-The last page of the manual includes a General Bibliography with phone numbers of publishing companies.
+The last page of the manual includes a General Bibliography.
 If you prefer, you may choose an alternate book not on the suggested list.

 On the following page, I have given you a brief biography/resume of my background.
-You will see that I have a Master's Degree in Social Work; my K-8 Teaching Certification and am a Licensed Social Worker with the State of Washington.
+You will see that I have a Masters Degree in Social Work; my K-8 Teaching Certification and am a Licensed Social Worker with the State of Washington.
 My current primary role is as a consultant and trainer for schools, businesses and agencies.
 I also worked in education for 15 years as a Director of Special Education, a Behavior Intervention Specialist, School Social Worker, and Teacher.

 I teach classes and seminars throughout the United States and in Canada.
-I am adjunct professor through two Universities in Washington.
-I am available for on-site training, classes, and in-services for agencies and schools.
+I am an adjunct professor through two Universities in Washington.
+I am available for on-site training, classes, and in services for agencies and schools.
 I anticipate this class will be enjoyable and full of learning.
 Please contact me if you would like me to be involved directly with your school or business.

-Thank you once again, for signing up for it and I look forward to working with you over the next weeks/months.
-If you would like individual feedback on assignments, please indicate this when turning in your work.
+Thank you, once again, for signing up for it and I look forward to working with you over the next weeks/months.